China stocks fall for fifth session as economic, geopolitical woes weigh

-SHANGHAI, July 8 (Reuters) - China stocks fell for a fifth straight session on Monday, with investors hoping for more policy stimulus from upcoming government meetings amid a weak economic recovery, rising geopolitical tensions and increasing foreign outflows.
+SHANGHAI, July 8 (Reuters) - Mainland China and Hong Kong stocks ended lower on Monday, with a key index logging its fifth straight losing session, with investors hoping for more policy stimulus from upcoming government meetings amid a weak economic recovery, rising geopolitical tensions and foreign outflows.

 ** Investors are awaiting the Third Plenum this month, which will focus on policies on further deepening reforms and promoting the modernisation of China.